 The situation changed in the late 18th century when British traders discovered the Chinese would buy opium, which they imported from India.
 When the emperor tried to end the lucrative practice, Britain seized upon the issue to expand economic trade in the region, prompting the Anglo-Chinese War of 1839-42 (also known as the Opium War).
 No match for Britain's warships, China reluctantly gave up Hong Kong Island to the British in 1841.
 Further concessions in land and trading opportunities were wrested from China in other skirmishes.
 It subsequently was forced to cede the Kowloon Peninsula and scores of surrounding islands—roughly 90% of Hong Kong—but in 1898 successfully negotiated the transfer so that it was done as a 99-year lease.

 In 1997, when Hong Kong was transferred back to China as a Special Administrative Region (SAR), the Chinese government promised one country, two systems.
 For the most part, it has kept its word, but the SAR has also had to contend with a more open China and its larger role in the global economy.
 Where Hong Kong was once the exclusive gateway to trade with China, there are now many ports of entry.
-Observers speculate that storied Shanghai may seize Hong Kong's leadership role as a place of business, eventually.

 Following an outbreak of Severe Acute Respiratory Syndrome (SARS) in early 2003, government campaigns to encourage cleanliness and greater investment in city services have led to a cleaner Hong Kong.
 Sanitary hand-cleanser dispensers can be found alongside most elevator banks, a reminder of ongoing awareness, and toilet rolls are almost universally in place.